willfindlay/3008-final/questions.md

 <img src="figs/spotify-4.jpg" width="30%" style="display: inline-block;"> <img src="figs/spotify-5.jpg" width="30%" style="display: inline-block;"> <img src="figs/spotify-6.jpg" width="30%" style="display: inline-block;">

 Draw a storyboard for creating a playlist in the application and adding songs.

+2. Explain at least one major pitfall related to using eye tracking as user input.
+Describe at least two ways you might design an interface to minimize any negative effects related to the pitfall.